 If you have made purchases related to your work such as equipment (safety shoes, clothing …) or you paid transport costs to get to a place of work to another, you can deduct those costs from your taxes.
 Also you can claim the costs of certificate and training done in Australia for work purposes.
 It is important to keep the documents that prove the costs (receipts, invoice).

-If your visa expires before the end of the fiscal year, or you plan to leave the country before June 30, you can make an early statement.
-To do this, follow the steps explained on the ATO website concerning lodging your tax return early.
+If your visa expires before the end of the financial year or you plan to leave Australia permanently, you can lodge an early tax return by following the ATO’s official guidelines for early lodgment.

 The documents needed to make your tax return are: